Baghdad Battery

-The Baghdad Battery is the name given to a set of three artifacts which were found together: a ceramic pot, a tube of copper, and a rod of iron.
-It was discovered in present-day Khujut Rabu, Iraq in 1936, close to the metropolis of Ctesiphon, the capital of the Parthian (150 BC – 223 AD) and Sasanian (224–650 AD) empires, and it is believed to date from either of these periods.
+The Baghdad Battery is the name given to an artifact consisting of a ceramic pot, a tube of copper, and a rod of iron fixed together with bitumen.
+It was discovered in present-day Khujut Rabu, Iraq in 1936, close to the ancient city of Ctesiphon, the capital of the Parthian (150 BC – 223 AD) and Sasanian (224–650 AD) empires, and it is believed to date from either of these periods.

 Its origin and purpose remain unclear.
-It was hypothesized by Wilhelm König, at the time director of the National Museum of Iraq, that the object functioned as a galvanic cell, possibly used for electroplating, or some kind of electrotherapy, but there is no electroplated object known from this period, and the claims are near universally rejected by archaeologists.
-An alternative explanation is that it functioned as a storage vessel for sacred scrolls.
+Wilhelm König, at the time director of the laboratory of the National Museum of Iraq, suggested that the object functioned as a galvanic cell, possibly used for electroplating, or some kind of electrotherapy.
+There is no electroplated object known from this period, and the claims are universally rejected by archaeologists.
+An alternative explanation is that it functioned as a container for magic spells for protection, defense or curses.

+Ten similar clay vessels had been found earlier.
+Four were found in 1930 in Seleucia dating to the Sassanid period.
+Three were sealed with bitumen and contained a bronze cylinder, again sealed, with a pressed-in papyrus wrapper containing decomposed fiber rolls.
+They had been held in place with up to four bronze and iron rods sunk into the ground, and their cult meaning and use are inferred.
+Six other clay vessels were found nearby in Ctesiphon.
+Some had bronze wrappers with badly decomposed cellulose fibers.
+Others had iron nails or lead plates.

-This artifact disappeared in 2003 during the US occupation of Iraq.
+The current whereabouts of the artifact are unknown, since the 2003 US-led invasion of Iraq.

 Physical description and dating

+Austrian archaeologist Wilhelm König's description of the find, translated into English, included:

+In a vase-like container of bright yellow clay, the neck of which had been removed, a copper cylinder was stuck, held in place by asphalt.
+The vase was about 15cm high; the cylindrical tube with a closed bottom made from sheet copper had a diameter of 26 mm and a height of 9 cm.
+In the latter a completely oxidized rod of iron was found, held in place by a sort of stopper of asphalt...